hpcc-systems/HPCC-Platform/testing/regress/README.rst

     The regression suite engine executes the file once for each //version line in the file.
 It is compiled with command line option -Dn1=v1 -Dn2=v2 etc.
     The string value should quoted with \'.
     Optionally 'no<target>' exclusion info can add at the end of tag.
+    Special variable 'flushDiskCache' with 'true' can be used to force OS (Linux) disk cache flush beforeore execute ECl code.
 //version <n1>=<v1>,<n2>=<v2>,...[,no<target>[,no<target>]]

     This tag should use when a test case intentionally fails to handle it as pass.